-Diesel and Hydraulic Oils Storage Location Workshop Area, oil store and pit diesel tank Current SDS Location Located in supervisor office Emission control equipment Sand, earth, vermiculite PPE PVC gloves, safety glasses, goggles Quantity stored on site Diesel 4400L workshop fuel tank 2200L pit fuel tank 800L small mobile fuel trailer Hydraulic Oil 4000L in IBCs in oil store Emergency Response Assess Quickly assess the spill: Decide whether to handle the situation at a site level or if you require emergency services involvement.
+Diesel and Hydraulic Oils Storage Location Workshop Area, oil store and dredge diesel tank Current SDS Location Located in supervisor office Emission control equipment and, earth, vermiculite РРЕ PVC gloves, safety glasses, goggles Quantity stored on site Diesel 4000L workshop fuel tank 6000L dredge fuel tank Hydraulic Oil 1000L in drums in oil store Emergency Response Assess Quickly assess the spill: Decide whether to handle the situation at a site level or if you require emergency services involvement.
 Advise your team of the hazard Investigate source of the spill, isolating the cause of the spill if this can be completed safely Ensure Personal Safety First priority is to ensure safety of yourself and others in the area.
-Consider evacuation and isolation based on risk assessment following site emergency response plan Do you or others require PPE Check Safety Data Sheet for the substance and utilise PPE according to specifications Secure Secure Secure the area around the spill by positioning barricades to prevent unintended access If hazards to public or site personnel exists post a guard immediately Contain
+Consider evacuation and isolation based on risk assessment following site emergency response plan Do you or others require PPE Check Safety Data Sheet for the substance and utilise PPE according to specifications Secure Secure the area around the spill by positioning barricades to prevent unintended access If hazards to public or site personnel exists post a guard immediately

-Conduct a risk assessment to determine best approach for preventing any further diesel or lubricants from spilling If the spill has entered a site dam, contain the spill quickly by surrounding with suitable barrier equipment from emergency spill kit Move other containers from that area to a bunded area Prevent If spill is contained within one of the site dams, prevent spillage from discharging from the site by: o shutting off all process water pumps o shutting off the butterfly valve at the discharge channel on level 3 o blocking off the drain that runs from the sediment dam to the discharge channel on level 3 o pumping water from sediment dam to drop cut sump dam Absorb Contain and collect spillage with non-combustible, absorbent material e.g. sand, earth, vermiculite or diatomaceous earth from spill kits based on location of the spill If spill onto land place material into a container for collection by a licensed contractor If spill into water, recover product from the surface and pump to a suitable oily waste container for disposal Use spark-proof tools and explosive proof equipment.
+Contain Conduct a risk assessment to determine best approach for preventing any further diesel or lubricants from spilling If the spill has entered a site dam, contain the spill quickly by surrounding with suitable barrier equipment from emergency spill kit Move other containers from that area to a bunded area Prevent If spill is contained within the site dam, shut off dredge to prevent spreading of contaminants through wash plant and stockpile area Absorb Absorb Contain and collect spillage with non-combustible, absorbent material e.g. sand, earth, vermiculite or diatomaceous earth from spill kits based on location of the spill If spill onto land place material into a container for collection by a licensed contractor If spill into water, recover product from the surface and pump to a suitable oily waste container for disposal Use spark-proof tools and explosive proof equipment.
 Disposal Contaminated absorbent material may pose the same hazard as the spilt product.
 Monitor its disposal.
 The spill soiled bags need to be labelled and ear marked and placed in a leak proof container which is locked.
 SDS should be made available.
-Contact licenced waste disposal company for collection of waste Incident details must be entered into iCare along with corrective and preventative actions Further response After a large spill all due care must be taken to prevent any diesel or hydraulic oil from discharging from site EPA and DPIE must be notified as soon as reasonably practicable in the event of a large spill that has or has the potential to result in environmental harm Diesel and oil are prescribed wastes and must be collected and disposed of by appropriately licensed waste contractors Who is in charge?
-The site Chief Warden is in charge of this type of incident until relieved by the Emergency Services
+Contact licenced waste disposal company for collection of waste Reporting Incident details must be entered into iCare along with corrective and preventative actions Further response After a large spill all due care must be taken to prevent any diesel or hydraulic oil from discharging from site EPA and DPIE must be notified as soon as reasonably practicable in the event of a large spill that has or has the potential to result in environmental harm Diesel and oil are prescribed wastes and must be collected and disposed of by appropriately licensed waste contractors Who is in charge?
+The site Chief Warden is in charge of this type of incident until relieved by the Emergency Services Who to call that has discharge off site, urgentlyUHF Channel 39Off site, urgentlyChief Warden (Site Manager) - Matt Kelly0429790 Contact no: 0429790895 0484063221

-Who to call In the event of a spill that has discharge off site, urgently contact.
-Name Chief Warden (Site Manager) - Matt Kelly Deputy Warden - Bill Brittain Emergency Services EPA Spill response contractor Contact no: UHF Channel 20 0429790895 0439425345 000 131 555 1800 SPILLS (1800 774 557) Emergency equipment required Emergency spill kits Site fire fighting equipment such as extinguishers First aid kit Emergency supplies, such as drinking water Site communication devices Resuming operations Clearance to be obtained from site manager and/or emergency services Area made safe.
+Emergency Services EPA Emergency Spill Response E 000 131 555 1800 SPILLS (1800 774 557) Emergency equipment required Emergency spill kits Site fire fighting equipment such as extinguishers First aid kit Emergency supplies, such as drinking water Site communication devices Resuming operations Clearance to be obtained from site manager and/or emergency services Area made safe.